yhatt/jsx-slack/docs/jsx-components-for-block-kit.md

 - `title` (**required**): An user-facing title of the modal.
 (24 characters maximum)
 - `close` (optional): A text for close button of the modal.
 (24 characters maximum)
 - `submit` (optional): A text for submit button of the modal.
-The value specified in this prop is preferred than [`<Input type="submit">`](#input-type-submit) (24 characters maximum)
+The value specified in this prop is preferred than [`<Input type="submit">`](#input-typesubmit-set-submit-button-text-of-modal) (24 characters maximum)
 - `privateMetadata` (optional): An optional string that can be found in payloads of some interactive events Slack app received.
-The value specified in this prop is preferred than [`<Input type="hidden">`](#input-type-hidden).
+The value specified in this prop is preferred than [`<Input type="hidden">`](#input-typehidden-store-hidden-values-to-modal).
 (3000 characters maximum)
 - `clearOnClose` (optional): If enabled by setting `true`, all stacked views will be cleared by close button.
 - `notifyOnClose` (optional): If enabled by setting `true`, `view_closed` event will be sent to request URL of Slack app when closed modal.
 - `callbackId` (optional): An identifier for this modal to recognize it in various events.
 (255 characters maximum)
 - `externalId` (optional): A unique ID for all views on a per-team basis.

-> :information_source: Slack requires the submit text when modal has component for inputs, so jsx-slack would set the text "Submit" as the default value of `submit` prop if you are setting no text together with using input components.
+> :information_source: Slack requires the submit text when modal has component for inputs, so jsx-slack would set the text "Submit" as the default value of `submit` prop if you are setting no submit text in any way together with using input components.

 ## Layout blocks